 Victims of Crime: U.S. citizen victims of serious crimes, including victims of sexual assault, are encouraged to contact the U.S. Embassy for assistance.
-Report crimes to the local police by dialing 18 throughout Djibouti (French/Arabic) and contact the U.S. Embassy at +253 21-453-000 during business house and +(253) 77-877-229.
-Local authorities are responsible for investigating and prosecuting crime.
+Report crimes to the local police by dialing 17 throughout Djibouti (French/Arabic) and contact the U.S. Embassy at +253 21-453-000 during business house and +(253) 77-877-229.
+Remember that local authorities are responsible for investigating and prosecuting crime.

 See our webpage on help for U.S. victims of crime overseas.

 Domestic Violence: U.S. citizen victims of domestic violence are encouraged to contact the Embassy for assistance.

 Criminal Penalties: You are subject to local laws.
 If you violate local laws, even unknowingly, you may be expelled, arrested, or imprisoned.
 Individuals establishing a business or practicing a profession that requires additional permits or licensing should seek information from the competent local authorities, prior to practicing or operating a business.
 Convictions for possessing, using, or trafficking in illegal drugs result in long prison sentences and heavy fines.
 Although the narcotic khat is legal in Djibouti, it is illegal in many countries, including the United States.
-Some laws are also prosecutable in the United States, regardless of local law.
+Furthermore, some laws are also prosecutable in the United States, regardless of local law.
 For examples, see our website on crimes against minors abroad and the Department of Justice website.